 However, it’s unlikely your property will increase in value by more than the cost of installation.
 Therefore the value of your property shouldn’t be a major influence on whether or not you choose to install it.

 So, Is Triple Glazing Worth It?

 As with most thing, there are a number of pros and cons to consider when asking the question ‘is triple glazing worth it?’.

 On the plus side, you’ll definitely notice your home stays warmer during winter and cooler during summer.
 You’ll also notice a reduction in condensation and less noise pollution from outside.

-Overall, it’s unlikely to be worthwhile switching to triple glazing if you already have perfectly good double glazing installed.
+Overall, it’s unlikely to be worthwhile switching to triple glazing if you already have perfectly good windows installed.

-But, if you are in a property with single glazing, or your double glazing is nearing the end of its lifespan, upgrading to triple glazing can give you a warmer, more comfortable home – if you can afford it!
+But, if you are in a property with single panes of glass, or your windows are nearing the end of their lifespan, upgrading to triple glazing can give you a warmer, more comfortable home – if you can afford it!